d-paller/CL_ClassExercises/CollectionsExercise/Readme.md

 		- The ../ means "up one folder"
 16. Loop through the array and print out all of the values in the array
 17. Run the program.
 	- You may get an error if you don't input your path correctly.
-Use the exception message it gives you to figure out where you need to navigate to.
+Use the exception message to figure out where you need to navigate to to find the file.
+18. Remove one city from the file without changing the number at the top and run the program again.
+Did it work?
+Why or why not?

 # Bonus
 - Add more files to your data file.
 Be sure to change the number at the top.